mongodb/mongo-cxx-driver/etc/releasing.md

     `git commit -am "Update symlink for r1.2.3"`
    - Switch back to the branch with documentation updates: `git checkout post-release-changes`.
 - Wait a few minutes and verify mongocxx.org has updated.
-- Checkout the master branch.
-Push the commit containing changes to `etc/` and `docs/`.
-This may require pushing the commit to a fork of the C++ Driver repository and creating a pull request.

 ## Update CHANGELOG.md post-release ...